 To ensure their survival and growth, corporations will need to re-imagine the workplace and the way we do business.
 This challenge will require revolutionary changes to organisational structures for companies and a new set of intrapreneurial skills for workers as corporations to move further beyond agile.

-Also, rapid changes in social and economic life are calling for new and other so-called 21st Century Skills.
+Also, rapid changes in social and economic life are calling for new and other so-called 21st Century Skills (External link).
 The labor market has increased its interest in employees with entre- and intrapreneurial mindsets for mastering the tremendous competitions in various markets and staying ahead through innovation.

 And as the workplace is evolving, then so should Higher Education, especially in Universities of Applied Sciences.
 There has been a shift in learning and development towards intrapreneurhip.
 A shift from well-organised knowledge and routinised activities towards competencies, skills and attitudes that the workplace demands.

-Over the next 6 weeks, our group of students and coaches will visit a wide range of companies based in Helsinki culminating with a final trip to LEGO HQ in Copenhagen.
+Over the next 6 weeks, our group of students and coaches will visit a wide range of companies based in Helsinki culminating with a final trip to LEGO (External link) HQ in Copenhagen.